 Ancient Paganism dealt heavily in fate.
 Now fate is defined as the development of events beyond a person’s control, regarded as determined by a supernatural power.
 In other words, human beings have very little control of their destinies.
 They are subject to fate, and the gods are really in charge of our future.
-This created a type of cast system, making it difficult for people to break out into higher social classes.
+This created a type of caste system, making it difficult for people to break out into higher social classes.
 It also created a lot of resignation and despair, especially if one was not satisfied with one’s life or behavior.
 If you fell onto hard times, forcing you to steal, you were a thief, and it was because the gods wanted you to be one.
 Perhaps you might be able to work yourself out of hard times, but you would always be a thief and you would know it.
 Thus the gods will see to it that you returned to that state eventually.
 The same could be said of anything: adultery, prostitution, homosexuality, drunkenness, etc. Little hope was given toward changing one’s lot in life.
-It was so depressing, actually, that even modern Neopagans just gloss over that aspect of their religious heritage, preferring instead to borrow the Christian worldview on personal destiny.
+It was so depressing, actually, that even modern Neo-Pagans just gloss over that aspect of their religious heritage, preferring instead to borrow the Christian worldview on personal destiny.

 Christianity offered a different take on things.
 There is no fate except what we make, and all things are possible in Jesus Christ who strengthens us.
-While some social casts might be beyond our immediate control (though they can be changed in time), personal sins can be forgiven, and once forgiven the sinner can be changed.
+While some social castes might be beyond our immediate control (though they can be changed in time), personal sins can be forgiven, and once forgiven the sinner can be changed.
 Through acts of personal sanctification and piety, a man can be lifted up from the despair of sin and made a new creation, leaving behind his former life forever.
 It is possible, in Christianity, for one to become an ex-thief, and ex-adulterer, and ex-prostitute, and ex-homosexual, and an ex-drunkard, no longer practicing these things, and no longer held by their power.
 There is no fate in Christianity, except what we make, and all things are possible in Christ who strengthens us.
 This creates hope in people, and it gives them a chance to start over.

 Unlike Judaism, Christianity did not require the erasure of ethnic cultures.
 As I explained above, Paganism was not an organized religion per se.
 It was rather a conglomeration of multiple geographical sects, tied to various ethnicities.
 In the ancient world, a man’s religion was his ethnic identity and vice versa.
 Religion was ethnicity, and ethnicity was religion.
 This is why Judaism, while highly missionary in the ancient world, had such difficulty bringing in new converts, especially men.
 Converting to Judaism required the total erasure of ones religious-ethnic identity, in exchange for adopting the Jewish religious-ethnic identity.
 Don’t misunderstand here.
 Jews were actually well respected in the ancient world, and their monotheist religion, along with its moral expectations, was considered highly virtuous.
 Still, to admire is one thing, to convert is another.
 Pagans were content to admire Jews from afar.
-Converting to Judaism, however, would require a total erasure of their entire religious-ethnic makeup.
+Converting to Judaism, however, would require a total erasure of their whole religious-ethnic makeup.
 They would have to give up not only their religious beliefs, but also their ethnic identity, and that includes culture.
 It’s very similar to how people convert to Islam today.
 Local culture is virtually erased, in exchange for Arabic culture.
 For the men in the ancient world, conversion to Judaism was especially harsh, because it required a painful act of physical mutilation, otherwise known as circumcision.
 For the ancient Pagan, there was really no incentive to become a Jew, but there were a whole lot of disincentives.
 This is why Jewish missionary activity was relegated to sending out young unmarried men into Pagan regions, for the purpose of converting Pagan maidens to Judaism.
 There would be no circumcision requirement for them, and they had the incentive of gaining a husband once converted.

 In contrast, Christianity would require no cultural erasure, and this was decided early on (Acts 15).
 Circumcision would not be required of male converts to Christianity, and in addition to that, no Jewish expectations would be required of them.
 The Apostles would decide what is necessary for Gentile conversion and what is not.
 This would allow Gentile converts to continue to identify with their ethnic culture, while at the same time become members of the Christian Church.
 This is what turned Christianity from a Jewish sect into a Catholic (universal) religion.
 Christianity found its roots and context within Judaism, but grew beyond that into a global religion, consisting of all ethnicities and cultures.
 Likewise, this allowed many customs, terms, food and dance, once associated with Paganism, to be united with Christianity, just so long as such things did not interfere with Christian doctrine.
-This is how Christianity, still very Middle Eastern in the Middle East, is also very European in Europe, and every Latin American in Latin America.
+This is how Christianity, still very Middle Eastern in the Middle East, is also very European in Europe, and very Latin American in Latin America.
 This is why Germanic Christianity looks a bit different from Mediterranean Christianity, which looks different from Middle Eastern Christianity, which looks different from Latin American Christianity, and so on.
 Pagans could convert to Christianity and still remain both ethnically and culturally the same people.

 Constantine and the Rise of Christian Kings

-The rise of Christian kings went a long way toward turning Christianity from a sub-culture religion to a mainstream religion.
+The rise of Christian kings went a long way toward turning Christianity from a minority cult to a mainstream religion.
 It began with Emperor Constantine the Great with the Edict of Milan in AD 313.
 From there Christianity gradually went from a “tolerated” religion to the official religion of the Roman Empire.
 While it suffered a minor setback with Emperor Julian the Apostate in AD 361 – 363, it quickly rebounded.
 Paganism was still tolerated, of course, but there was now no political incentive to remain Pagan, and without a political incentive, Paganism would slowly die out.

 Henceforth, a major strategy for converting Pagans became the attempted conversion of Pagan kings in Pagan lands.
 This was to remove any political incentive to remaining Pagan, and lesson the likelihood of a Pagan persecution of Christians in the region.
 For example, the British Isles had been largely Christianized under the late Roman Empire.
 However, when the empire collapsed, Germanic Heathens (Angles, Saxons and Jutes) invaded the British isles from the southeast, bringing their Pagan cults with them.
 British (Celtic) Christians were immediately persecuted by these Germanic Heathens, and a great many of them fled to Wales and Ireland.
 In response, Pope Gregory the Great sent Saint Augustine of Canterbury to England for the purpose of converting the Heathen King Æthelberht.
 His success led to the gradual re-Christianization of England.